 - Puerta del Norte – the largest and most popular mall in Bello

-- La Central – the only Western-style mall in Buenos Aires and Medellín’s newest mall
+- La Central – the only Western-style mall in the Buenos Aires comuna in Medellín

 The Bottom Line: Oviedo Mall – the Oldest Mall in El Poblado